szfeup/cse185-spring18-week6/CSE185_Week6_PartI.md

 ## 1. Exploring the PRIDE database using the PRIDE inspector
 Just like NCBI hosts the SRA for next generation sequencing data, EMBL-EBI (the European Molecular Biology Laboratory - European Bioinformatics Institute), hosts the PRIDE database for proteomics data from mass spectroscopy.
 Most proteomics data on PRIDE is stored in some version of an XML format, which is not easy to read directly.
 So we will use PRIDE’s in-house developed tool, called PRIDE Inspector, for viewing the data in a graphical user interface.

-TODO instructions for installing pride - hopefully we can run from the desktops??
+You can download the PRIDE inspector here: https://github.com/PRIDE-Toolsuite/pride-inspector.

 ## 2. Inspect the raw XML data file